ahmedsaeed620/CodeClauseInternship_Uber-Fares-Prediction/README.md

 ### Dataset Descrption

-Dataset used here is from a [Kaggle Datast ](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset).
+Dataset used here is from a [Kaggle Dataset ](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset).

 * Size of Dataset set: 200000 records